 1.2.2 In normal conditions side lifts with transportation platform can be used.
 This device allows unloading of the packs that do not exceed the dimension of the transportation platform by more than 2 meters on each side of the platform.

-1.2.3 Forklifts with wooded pallets can be used as lifting device to unload the packs that do not exceed the length between the forks and 2 meters on each side.
-Transportation with this king of forklift is not recommended because of the high risk of take offs of the stack by lateral balance.
+1.2.3 Forklifts with wooden pallets can be used as a lifting device to unload the packs that do not exceed the length between the forks and 2 meters on each side.
+Transportation with this king of forklift is not recommended because of the high risk of take-offs of the stack by lateral balance.

 1.3 Mixed loading and unloading is done combining instructions from manual and mechanized.